Kristine Marie Berg

-I am also interested in how textual analyses can be supplemented by other methods such as interviews, participant observation and protocol analysis.
+I am also interested in how textual analyses can be supplemented by other methods such as interviews, field work and protocol analysis.

-I have taught the following obligatory courses in the Rhetoric program: Rhetorical criticism (BA), Rhetoric in Society (BA), Speech Workshop (BA), Contemporary Theoretical and Methodological Perspectives (MA)
+I have taught the following obligatory courses in the Rhetoric program: Rhetorical criticism (BA), Rhetoric in Society (BA), Public speaking and Counseling (BA), Contemporary Theoretical and Methodological Perspectives (MA).

-I have also taught MA elective courses such as Political rhetoric and humour and Rhetoric of hate.
+I have also taught MA elective courses such as Political Rhetoric and Humour and The Rhetoric of Hate.

 I am currently supervising two PhD projects: Frederik Emil Appel Olsen about scientist activism and Thore Fisker Keitum about the constitutive functions of the voice.
 I have supervised MA theses and BA projects about street parties as protest rhetoric, the rhetorical agency in stories of giving birth and the potential of conversation salons as climate science communication.